-Managing your social media presence effectively can be a lot of work.
+Managing your Social Media Marketing and presence effectively can be a lot of work.
 With so many different platforms, and strategies, and elements to track it can get overwhelming very quickly.

 However, with social media, you don’t have to do everything.
 Like most things regarding your business, there are certain activities that’ll generate most of your results.